-Latrice Sings!
+I knew from her last cabaret act that Latrice Royale can sing, y’all!
 And she’s actually pretty damn good at it!
-There’s no attempt at giving you “girl singer” – “Barry White in drag” is how she describes her basso stylings – but she clearly models her approach to song interpretation on the likes of Ella Fitzgerald and Aretha Franklin.
-She may not have the pristine vocal instrument of those titans, but she certainly understands their lessons in musicality and expression.
-And her take on cabaret standard “Here’s to Life” (also the name of the show and her CD) marks the first time I’ve heard it as a determined look at the future rather than a wistful look back.
+There’s no attempt at giving you “girl singer,” but she clearly models her approach to song interpretation on the likes of Aretha Franklin.
+She may not have Aretha’s pristine vocal instrument, but she certainly understands her lessons in musicality and expression.
+And her take on jazz composer Diane Schuur’s bluesy meditation “Life Goes On” (also the name of the show) makes a very good case for this solid but obscure song.

-Latrice Royale is backed by a very able jazz trio led by her boyfriend Christopher Hamblin on the piano.
-Here’s to Life feels more polished than the cabaret acts I’ve seen from other Drag Race alumni, while still running a bit on the long side.
-There were precious few backstage stories from Drag Race, but her humor, soulfulness and candor more than make up for it.
+Latrice Royale is backed by a very able jazz trio led by her fiance Christopher Hamblin on the piano.
+Life Goes On feels more polished than the cabaret acts I’ve seen from other Drag Race alumni, full of humor, soulfulness and candor.
 Latrice is the real thing, and I want to hear much more from her as a singer.
 Highly recommended.

 For tickets, click here.

 To learn about Jonathan Warman’s directing work, see jonathanwarman.blog.